MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 - HoloLens 2
 ---

-# Restart, reset, or recover HoloLens 2
+# Reset, restart, or recover HoloLens 2

 >[!IMPORTANT]
 > Before you start any troubleshooting procedure, make sure that your device is charged to **20 to 40 percent** of battery capacity, if possible.
 The [battery indicator lights](hololens2-setup.md#lights-that-indicate-the-battery-level) located under the power button are a quick way to verify the battery capacity without logging into the device.